-Tuition for Rollins College is $48,335 for the 2017/2018 academic year.
-This is 80% more expensive than the national average private non-profit four year college tuition of $27,755.
-Rollins College is one of the 100 most expensive colleges in the America, coming in 98th on our Expensive 100 Ranking.
-The cost is 250% more expensive than the average Florida tuition of $14,261 for 4 year colleges.
+Tuition for Rollins College is $54,740 for the 2021/2022 academic year.
+This is 80% more expensive than the national average private non-profit four year college tuition of $30,365.
+The cost is 250% more expensive than the average Florida tuition of $15,644 for 4 year colleges.
 Tuition ranks 102nd in Florida amongst 4 year colleges for affordability and is the most expensive 4 year college in the state.
 Price does not vary by residence.

 |Financial Aid Summary|

 |Percent of Students Receiving Grant Aid||95%|

 The average net total cost of attendance for different levels of family income after federal, state or local government, institutional grant and scholarship aid are awarded.
 Data last published for the 2019/2020 academic year.

 |$30,001 to $48,000||$21,511|